Autism Edmonton and the Autism Research Centre

 - Knowledge translation and exchange plans;

-- Relevance and Impacts: discuss how the proposed research will help the Autism Society of Edmonton Area achieve its mission of improving the lives of people with ASD and their families.
-Examples of relevant research areas could include (but not exclusive to): improving the health and well-being of individuals with ASD across the lifespan, the needs of adolescents and adults in the community; vocational planning; and family experience.
+- Relevance and anticipated impacts: discuss how the proposed research will help Autism Edmonton achieve its mission of improving the lives of people with ASD and their families.
+Examples of relevant research areas could include (but not exclusive to): improving the health and well-being of individuals with ASD across the lifespan, assessing the needs of children, adolescents and adults in the community; vocational planning; and family experience.

 - Lay abstract (1/2 page in a publishable format) that will outline the title, objectives, prior research approval, and expected outcomes of the research.
 Ensure your lay abstract is written in plain English.

 - One page description of the applicant’s previous research and/or work experience and graduate studies and expected career goals.
 Discuss how previous work is relevant to ASD and the current application, and how the pilot grant experience will help the applicant achieve the goals of their graduate studies and future career plans.

 - Letter of support from the supervising researcher that describes the strengths including research potential of the applicant, the training and mentorship plan, the relevance of the proposed research to the overall goals of the student’s research training and career development and indicating any supplementary funds to be provided to support the proposed research..

 - Two-page CV from the supervising researcher

 - Letter of support from another faculty member familiar with the candidate’s academic and/or research performance.

-- A maximum of $500 can be used to support attendance at a scientific conference to present the results of the study findings (may include airfare, meals, accommodation costs and conference registration fees.
+- o A maximum of $500 can be used to support attendance at a scientific conference to present the results of the study findings (may include airfare, meals, accommodations and conference registration fees).

 Each successful grant recipient will provide: